-Italy could improve their scores in all five dimensions of the Index.
-Education and Career Development could be improved if EONS Cancer Nursing Framework was reported to be better well-known and Italy had specialist education on university level as well as master's program in cancer nursing.

-Patient and Occupational Safety scores could improve if general guidelines for handling hazardous drugs and specific guidelines for reducing the risks of exposure during planned/pregnancy/ breast feeding were reported to be implemented in all workplaces, as well as formal education and exposure testing.
-Total score for Italy could be higher if all responding Italian nurses reported that pregnant and breastfeeding nurses are assigned to alternative duties that don't involve direct contact with hazardous drugs, and that nurses don't face negative consequences if asking for those duties.
+Education and Career Development could be improved if Spain had specialist education on university level and EONS Cancer Nursing Framework was reported to be recognised and supported on national level.
+Scores for Patient and Occupational Safety could improve if guidelines during pregnancy, formal training, and exposure testing were reported to be implemented at all workplaces.
+Total score for Spain could be higher if all responding nurses reported that pregnant and breastfeeding nurses are assigned to alternative duties that don't involve direct contact with hazardous drugs, and that nurses don't face negative consequences if asking for those duties.